Code-Institute-Submissions/Gmanprodev-Renovate-it/README.md

 * The top area of the chart has been given the higher priority of implementation because it represents the most important features including:
   * Colour scheme and design.
   * Simple to follow instructions
-  * Intercative and showing real time feedback to the user.
-  * Easy to use audio and timer function controls.
-  * Allowing users to interact with the supplier.
   * Responsive Web app.
+  * Ability to create, read, update and delete from within the app.
 * I have addressed all of the high value and high/low complexity in the first release.
 * The features with high complexity and low value have been postponed for future updates/releases.